-We recently took Pixie (and her sister, but really it was for Pixie) to watch a super fun Peppa Pig production.
-Just in case the sarcasm isn’t clearly audible through your screen – it wasn’t really fun.
-It was tolerable as a treat for our daughter (who, in reality, didn’t really deserve it – but that’s another story).
-When we left the auditorium at the end, I was reminded with the impact of a freight train precisely why I have this thing about balloons: I hate them; I hate balloons.
+We recently took Pixie to watch a super fun Peppa Pig production.
+Just in case the sarcasm isn’t clearly audible through your screen – it wasn’t really fun; it was tolerable as a treat for our daughter.
+When we left the auditorium at the end, there were balloons for sale.

-Is it weird that I not only have a strong dislike of balloons, but I do so with such passion and vigor that I can actually write an entire post about the subject?
-I don’t care – I hate them and you should too.
-Here’s why:
+Is it weird that I not only have a strong dislike of balloons, but I do so with such passion and vigour that I can actually write an entire post about the subject?
+Oh well.
+Here’s why you should too:

 Oh god.
 The stink of rubber makes me want to heave.
 We all have our personal triggers and this is mine.

 Not only is purchasing a balloon essentially shoring up the commercialism I so detest, it’s also draining on our resources which could be better spent on

 Not only is purchasing a balloon essentially shoring up the commercialism I so detest and draining on our resources, it’s also completely flaming POINTLESS!
 What do you do with a sodding balloon?

 WHAT DO YOU DO WITH IT?